Container Gardening with Salad Greens

 Step 5: Thin as needed.

-Once sprouts emerge, in 2 to 4 weeks, you may find your container a bit overcrowded.
+Once sprouts emerge, in 2 to 4 weeks, you may find your planter box a bit overcrowded.
 Remove seedlings as needed to ensure each plant has enough room to grow, per the instructions on your seed packets.

 Step 6: Harvest Your Greens